Robert Aitken

 - Pema ChödrönTHRESHOLD

-When Things Fall Apart — basic goodness met in groundlessness.
+When Things Fall Apart meets basic goodness in groundlessness.

 - Bankei YotakuTHRESHOLD